Your sales pitch is a critical element of your entire sales process.

 Storytelling is a crucial element of every marketing strategy, and it humanizes your message and pitch.

-Pick a good and genuine personal story and build your pitch around it.
 Your prospects will be more likely to listen to what you have to say if you present it through an interesting narrative.
 Stories that resonate with your prospects can help you build a more meaningful relationship with them.

 Storytelling is an excellent vehicle to showcase how your product or service works in a context familiar to your prospects.
 It’s much more effective to use this strategy than to describe and explain how your product works.